TeresaCoimbra/Methods_for_inferring_Streptococcus_thermophilus_TRN/README.md

 # Methods_for_inferring_Streptococcus_thermophilus_TRN
 Repository with the supplementary material developed in the context of the project: Methods for inferring *Streptococcus thermophilus* Transcriptional Regulatory Network.

+- Data_download: contains the scripts used to download datasets into the server.